bbnplace/sync-api-doc/docs/authentication.md

 An API Key encapsulates your credentials and your Dedicated number.
 Therefore, there will be no need to specify **originator** when sending a message, making a call or any other request.

+Each dedicated number you host on Cecula Sync Cloud requires a sperate API Key.

 An API Key looks like this:
 >**CCL.BvDwEv6oQyq7-wT.390JYJYz8Y6NftIAgjLTPppW**